- Written by Dr.Mehmet Demircioglu

 For most patients, I avoid strong medicated shampoos or harsh dandruff products on the grafted area during the first 14 days unless I have specifically advised it.
 The recipient area is healing, crusts are forming and separating, and the washing routine should be gentle.

 Do not read this as a reason to ignore a flare.
-It means the response should be guided.
+It means the response needs guidance.
 If itching or flaking becomes strong early, contact your surgeon instead of applying products randomly.

 The practical distinction is this.
-A maintenance shampoo used on intact skin before surgery is different from applying the same product to fresh grafts, scabs, or irritated recipient skin too early.
+A maintenance shampoo used on intact skin before surgery is different from applying the same product to fresh grafts, scabs, or irritated recipient area too early.

 The exact timing depends on the operation, the condition of the scalp, the product, the strength of the medication, and how the healing looks.
 I slow down around universal instructions copied from one patient to another.